Country of origin: cambodia

 [i] And this doctor is…

-[i] You go alone to consult?
+[i] Do you go there alone to consult?

-[r] Yes, I’m going alone.
+[r] Yes, I go there alone.

-[i] Are you going to a garden?
+[i] Do you go to a garden?

-[i] In Macau, there is no snow?
+[i] In Macao, there is no snow?

 [i] So here, with the snow, you weren’t used to it?

-i] Eiffel Tower, Champs-Elysées….
+[i] Eiffel Tower, Champs-Elysées…

 [i] And the Seine?

-[r] Notre Dame, I often go there.
+[r] I often go to Notre-Dame.

 [i] Saint-Michel?